codetigerco/Shopify-Starter/README.md

 # Shopify-Starter
-A small guide to startup your Shopify dev environment.
+A concise guide to start up your Shopify development environment.

 ## Getting Started

-Shopify has many tools to work with its environment.
-In this guide we will talk about the most common tools used in the process of development a Shopify theme and how to install it, each tool will help you to improve your developtment experience.
-Also we will talk about a project setup.
+Shopify offers numerous tools to work within its environment.
+In this guide, we will discuss the most commonly used tools in the process of developing a Shopify theme and how to install them.
+Each tool will enhance your development experience.
+Additionally, we will cover project setup.

-> Note: This guide is base on the official `Shopify` dev docs, if you have any question that cannot be solve here, we recommend you to see the [oficial documentation here](https://shopify.dev/docs/themes/tools).
+> Note: This guide is based on the official Shopify developer documentation.
+If you have any questions that cannot be resolved here, we recommend checking the [oficial documentation here](https://shopify.dev/docs/themes/tools).

 ## Shopify CLI